Skip to main content

 What happens if there's an overdraft on a joint account?

-How do you close a joint account?
+How do you close a joint account in France?

 Is a joint account free?